pydio/cells-sdk-java/README.md

 ## Remote server

 A remote server is completely defined by a ServerURL.
 It wraps the validated URL of a remote server and is also in charge of managing TLS, it also holds a skipVerify flag to violently skip all TLS layers.
 A successful call to the `ServerURL.ping()` method insure we perform HTTP requests to this address, with no SSL issue and have a valid ServerURL.

 Given a valid ServerURL, the ServerFactory:

-- checks various well-known endpoints to determinate the server type (P8 or Cells)
+- Checks various well-known endpoints to determinate the server type (P8 or Cells)
-- instantiates the correct implementation of the server.
+- Instantiates the correct implementation of the server.

 ## Authentication